 Consider the differences between descriptive and critical writing:

-Check the guide on Critical Thinking and Writing for more information on writing critically.
+Check the guide on Critical Thinking and Writing for more help with writing critically.

 When writing an essay, you are not expected to identify the 'right' answer to the essay question, but to demonstrate that you are familiar with a range of views and are able to develop and defend your own view.